daveshanley/quobix.com/content/vacuum/rules/descriptions/operation-description.md

 it meets a minimum number of words.

 Descriptions for operations are **really important**.
 Documentation generation tools use this description as the main bulk of the documentation for the operation.

-It's amazing how often API authors leave this blank or don't put anything meaningful in gere.
+It's amazing how often API authors leave this blank or don't put anything meaningful in here.

-### Why did this violation appear?
+## Why did this violation appear?

 An [Operation Object](https://swagger.io/specification/#operation-object) or more are missing a `description`, or the if there is one, it's got too few words to pass.